The Great Gatsby (2013)

 - As a man is walking past rooms in a mansion, thumping is briefly heard coming from one of the rooms behind closed doors (sex is implied).

 - A man is seen stroking a woman who is lying next to him in bed; she is in a slip.
 Nothing beyond that is seen.

 - There is talk about a man having an affair (which is one of the main themes in the beginning), subsequently the woman is shown giving a kiss to a man later.

 - Some women are seen wearing outfits which expose some of their stomach and part of their legs in some scenes.

-- A man lies on top of a woman as they have sex; he kisses her neck, the camera pans to various angles of their bodies covered by bedsheets.
-The scene is underscored, we hear no sounds from them.
+- A man lies on top of a woman (no graphic nudity); he kisses her neck, the camera pans to their bodies covered by bedsheets.

 Violence & Gore

 - A man is briefly beaten outside Gatsby's home with only two or three punches being thrown.